 On This Page

 If a resident has bought something for a business then this is not duty free and 22% will need to be paid on it.
 All Visitors are expected to declare anything new they are bringing in with them, including gifts to family, and will be expected to pay 22% on the items.
 Please make sure you travel with your receipts to make this process easier!
 The Cayman Islands derives a significant portion of their revenue from the collection of duties and people are expected to be completely honest when they declare their overseas purchases.
-Without duties the alternative may well be income tax, and that would be a far worse burden to bear!

 If you cannot import your household items within the six month window, it is possible to ask the Collector of Customs for an extension.
 You will need to write a letter to PO Box 898, Grand Cayman KY1-1103 or try calling: Tel: (345) 949 4579.